wazuh/wazuh-documentation/source/user-manual/capabilities/fluent-forwarder.rst

 .. versionadded:: 4.0.0

 This module allows Wazuh to forward messages to a Fluentd server.
+Fluentd it's an open source data collector logger that comes along with great plugins to build your own logging layer.
+Check it out at https://www.fluentd.org/

 - `How it works`_
 - `Input`_